-Elizabeth has been eagerly involved with Portland Youth Dance as a Board Member, Director of Dynamix and Choreographer since 2007.
+Elizabeth has been eagerly involved with Portland Youth Dance as a Board Member, Director of Dynamix, and Choreographer since 2007.
 She was originally drawn to PYD for its unique focus on the artistic process versus competition and its deeply rooted mission to serve those in need.
-She brings a great deal of experience to the Outreach Program through her previous work teaching at-risk children and teens at inner city schools in Washington, D.C. and Virginia, including the Maya Angelou Public Charter School, the Campagna Program through A Dream in Color Dance and various workshops with George Washington University’s performing arts group BLAZEN.
+She brings a great deal of experience to the Outreach Program through her previous work teaching at-risk children and teens at inner-city schools in Washington, D.C., and Virginia, including the Maya Angelou Public Charter School, the Campagna Program through A Dream in Color Dance, and various workshops with George Washington University’s performing arts group BLAZEN.
 While attending GWU, where she received a degree in marketing and dance, she developed a love for hip-hop dance while taking classes with Culture Shock DC and at The Joy of Motion Dance Center.
-Elizabeth currently teaches hip-hop, jazz, and dance imagination at Casco Bay Movers in Portland, Maine and enjoys teaching hip-hop at Bates.
-She’s proud to have worked with Slim Peace and be a part of Maine Girls, a documentary about immigrant and US born teens that come together to find a common ground through dance, food and a healthy lifestyle.
+Elizabeth currently teaches hip-hop, jazz, tap, and modern at Casco Bay Movers in Portland, Maine.
+She’s proud to have worked with Slim Peace and be a part of Maine Girls, a documentary about immigrant and US born teens that come together to find a common ground through dance, food, and a healthy lifestyle.
 Her personal mission is to contribute to the community by sharing her passion for dance with all those who desire to express themselves through the art form.

 Kate has been involved with Portland Youth Dance as a ballet instructor and as a choreographer since 2001.
 She is thrilled to take the helm of the versatile, non-competitive, student dance company, with a primary focus on the creative process and sharing the joy of dance with the greater community.
 Kate’s prior experience includes performing throughout New England and NYC with Impulse Dance Co., The Choreographers Group, Ram Island Dance, Rhythm Factor, Artmoves, and indiedanceworks.
 She has over twenty years of experience in teaching and choreographing for private studios, UMass at Amherst Extension, Dean College, and outreach programs in K-12 classrooms throughout Maine’s public schools.
 Her students have gone on to major in dance at prestigious colleges and to perform professionally in the US and abroad.
 Kate serves as Director of Casco Bay Movers Dance Studio and teaches Jazz dance at Bates College.